benswift/bimodality/README.md

   3 _and_ the null hypothesis under the Hartigan dip test (that the data is not multimodal) can be rejected at p < 0.05

+### Visualisation

+There's also some simple data visualisation examples at the bottom of `bimodality.R` which use the amazing [`ggplot2`](https://ggplot2.tidyverse.org/index.html) library.
+They might be a helpful starting point for any other ways you might want to look at the data.

 ## Contributing

 Sharing real grade data around between institutions is tricky, but having